wp-plugins/nextgen-facebook/readme.txt

 = Q. Why does NextGEN Facebook OG ignore the IMG HTML tag in my content? =

-**A.**  The image used in the Open Graph meta tag is chosen in this sequence; a featured image from a NextGEN Gallery or WordPress Media Library, the first NextGEN [singlepic] or IMG HTML tag in the content, a default image defined in the plugin settings.
+**A.**  The image used in the Open Graph meta tag is chosen in this sequence: A featured image from a NextGEN Gallery or WordPress Media Library, the first NextGEN [singlepic] or IMG HTML tag in the content, a default image defined in the plugin settings.
 If the IMG HTML tag is being ignored, it's probably because the <strong>image "width" and "height" attributes are missing, or their values are less than the 'Image Size Name' you've chosen on the settings page</strong>.
 NextGEN Facebook OG will only share an image equal to, or larger than, the 'Image Size Name' you've chosen.

-If you want to display smaller image thumbnails in your content (on index webpages, for example), but also want NextGEN Facebook OG to use a larger version of the first thumbnail it finds, then you can add a "share" attribute with a URL to the larger image.
+If you want to display small image thumbnails in your content (on index webpages, for example), but also want NextGEN Facebook OG to use a larger version of the first thumbnail it finds, then you can add a "share" attribute with a URL to the larger image.
 For example:

 <code>
 &lt;img